“Let’s be honest here, the presidency is not some crown to be passed between two families.” – Gov. Martin O’Malley, May 30, 2015

 When you visit Arlington National Cemetery, you’re also visiting the estate of Robert E. Lee, top general of the Confederacy.
 The museum there spends a lot of time describing how Lee came into possession of this land through his wife Mary Anna, the great-granddaughter of George and Martha Washington.
 After Mary Anna died, her son inherited the land.
 His name, if you can believe it, was George Washington Custis Lee, establishing to anyone around that he was Extremely Important, a man of three top American lineages.

 Now hang on for this ride.
 Mary Anna, great-granddaughter of the Washingtons, married to Robert E. Lee, was also the great-granddaughter of William Fitzhugh, a major player in the Continental Congress which established this country, and a descendant of Charles Calvert, the first guy who inherited the British title to the state of Maryland.
-And if she hadn’t married Lee, she probably would have married Sam Houston, the guy who made Texas a state (thanks, like, so so much).
+And if she hadn’t married Lee, she probably would have married Sam Houston, the guy who made Texas a state.
 To be fair, America is basically the size of a cul-de-sac at this point, so your options for suitors are a little limited.
 And this family tree got started when America was still pretty much Britain, so maybe they didn’t get the memo that we’re not about that royal descendant life here.

 Fast forward to 1850.
 We’re 11 years away from the start of the Civil War, and Zachary Taylor is president.
 He knows Jefferson Davis, the future president of the Confederacy, because Davis is his son-in-law.